 Santana Blog :: Email to a friend

-Email to a friend: Shelving Sale at The Container Store
+Email to a friend: Stress-Free Air Travel Tips from The Container Store

 Make a list of the things you need to pack, making sure you’re only taking along what you will absolutely need in order to reduce the number of bags you’ll need to take.
 Once you’re packed and ready to go, allow yourself ample time to get to the airport, taking into consideration such factors as traffic, weather and time of day.
 By arriving at the airport early, you can avoid the feeling of being rushed as you pass through security and will allow plenty of time to board the plane.
 Check with your airline or airport for estimates wait times at the security checkpoints.
 If checking bags, you may need to arrive earlier.

 Don’t wrap any gifts before your trip — they may be unwrapped by Transportation Security Administration (TSA) agents at the security checkpoint.
 Instead, wrap them after you arrive or pack a gift tote and tissue that you can easily assemble once you get to your destination.